 | ||Publish property agents’ transaction records |

-CEA has worked with the industry to launch the first phase of the Property Agents’ Transaction Records Initiative in January 2019.
+CEA has worked with the industry to launch the first phase (PDF,558KB) of the Property Agents’ Transaction Records Initiative in January 2019.
 In this phase, completed resale transactions for Housing & Development Board (HDB) flats closed by registered property agents are made available on the CEA Public Register on CEA’s website.

 From 2Q2020, we will publish property agents’ transaction records involving the renting out of HDB flats, as well as private residential sale/purchase and lease transactions.